RehabEngGroup/MOtoNMS/src/StaticElaboration/README.txt

+Instructions

-Set Matlab path to this folder
+1) Set Matlab path to this folder

-Run mainStaticElaboration.m: main program with interface for user inputting data
+2) Run mainStaticElaboration.m: main program with interface for user inputting data

 If you already have the configuration file for a specific elaboration (static.xml), you can directly run it through the command: